mtngrown/mtngrown.github.io/source/2014/08/28/manstein-strikes-back.html.markdown

 when it's better to move into defensive terrain.
 Unfortunately, the Russians win by doing nothing, so the Germans *must* find a way to fight without losing too many units.

+The "backhand blow" probably has to be planned for the whole game, so that it can be employed effectively.
+This would mean a lot of positioning for the Germans to get the Russians in a place where it's worth using it.
+In this game, only 2-3 battles in Turn 8 benefitted.

 ### Impression of the game